-4 Concept of Operations
+3 Concept of Operations

-4.1 General
+3.1 General

-Dog Services staff plans and coordinates animal evacuation, sheltering, and care services in a major emergency or disaster, focusing on three areas: public education, planning, and emergency response.
+Dog Services staff with the support of CCDM plans and coordinates animal evacuation, sheltering, and care services in a major emergency or disaster, focusing on three areas: public education, planning, and emergency response.

-4.2 Public Education
+3.2 Public Education

-Owners are responsible for the safety and welfare of their animals, including developing and implementing emergency plans for evacuation and shelter.
+Owners are responsible for the safety and welfare of their animals and livestock, including developing and implementing emergency plans for evacuation and shelter.

-Owners should assemble go-kits of emergency supplies for their animals that include food, water, bedding, toys, leashes, carriers, medications, veterinary contact information, microchip numbers, and current pictures of all pets, preferably one of which includes the pets and owner together.
+Owners should assemble go-kits of emergency supplies for their animals and/or livestock that include food, water, bedding, toys, leashes, carriers, medications, veterinary contact information, microchip numbers, and current pictures of all pets, preferably one of which includes the pets and owner together.